 On the surface Marge Simpson is a long suffering wife and a devoted mother.
 A close examination reveals she is a jealous, domineering, and judgmental woman.
 She never misses an opportunity to point out her husband’s faults[i].
-Despite her lack of interest in him she gets angry anytime another woman gives him any attention.
+Despite her lack of respect for him she gets angry anytime another woman gives him any attention.
 Her jealousy caused Homer to give up a lucrative career as a manager to a Country Western singer.[ii]
 Marge is not without faults.
 She has a gambling problem, has on occasion drank too much wine, and came close to having an affair with her bowling instructor.

 [i] The War of the Simpsons – In this episode when asked Marge spends hours pointing out Homer’s faults.
 When it was Homer’s turn he said Marge was perfect.

 [ii] Colonel Homer

-Simpson; Acting intelligent makes people overlook many of you faults.
+Simpson; Acting intelligent makes people overlook many of your faults.

 On the surface Lisa Simpson is a good, intelligent girl.
 A close examination reveals she is also mischievous[i], manipulative[ii], and rude[iii].
 Because she gets good grades in school her misbehavior is largely overlooked.
 Is she truly intelligent[iv] or is her intelligence is simply a result of her reading and repeating what others have written?[v]